-We are all seeing the greatest threat to public health of our lifetimes play out before our eyes through the new coronavirus.
+We are all seeing the greatest threat to public health of our lifetimes play out before our eyes through the global pandemic.
 It’s exasperated healthcare systems around the world, caused a vast amount of deaths, shut down entire societies, and put a torturous grief over the rest of us.
-It’s connection to meat-eating?
+Its connection to meat-eating?
 COVID-19 is widely thought to be a zoonotic disease, meaning it is transferred to humans from an animal source, and it made its first known appearance at a wet market selling meat in Wuhan, China.

 In fact, the threat of zoonotic diseases is so strong to our society that the World Health Organization (WHO) identified 70% of new pathogens discovered since 1970 as coming from animals.
 They are especially considered “a burgeoning threat, because animals are intensively farmed, transported for trade and kept in close contact with other species and humans in market places.”